DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

    * BLAST-based best percent identity hit (over 90% query coverage by length)
    * Lowest common ancestor of all best hits
    * Confidence thresholds set the possible depth of assignment based on percent identity quality of the hit
-   * Taxonomic assignments are based on NCBI taxonomic hierarchy, simplified to seven levels only (`K/P/C/O/F/G/S`)
+   * Taxonomic assignments are based on the NCBI taxonomic hierarchy, simplified to seven levels only (`K/P/C/O/F/G/S`)
    * Results will change depending on the contents of the NCBI `nt` database, which is why the date of download should be noted

 #### `SILVAngs`

+Citation for the SILVAngs tool: [https://doi.org/10.1016/j.jbiotec.2017.06.1198](https://doi.org/10.1016/j.jbiotec.2017.06.1198).
+The tool is a web-based service found [here](https://ngs.arb-silva.de/silvangs/).
+Detailed description of the data processing pipeline is described in the [User Manual](https://www.arb-silva.de/fileadmin/silva_databases/sngs/SILVAngs_User_Guide.pdf).
+The [arb-silva](https://www.arb-silva.de/) team is well-known and trusted in the realm of microbial taxonomic classification and reference database management, having maintained a database of ribosomal RNA genes for more than 30 years.

+A brief summary of the SILVAngs pipeline and OME use of it:
+*

 #### `scikit-learn-silva`